Parent Hamiltonian Reconstruction via Inverse Quantum Annealing

+Results of the IQA are summarized in Fig.~\ref{fig:non-integrable-0.8} for $B_z=0.8$ (see~\cite{supp} for $B_z=0.9$) corroborating our considerations regarding the effectiveness of our method and the effect of different order phase transitions on the adiabatic time and on the error introduced by the TDVP.
+In Panel (a) we plot the fidelity $F(\lambda)$ between the target state and the ground state of the IQA Hamiltonian, as a function of the control parameter $\lambda$ for different annealing times.
+We see that before the phase transition at $\lambda_c$, a large fidelity is reached also for short annealing times.
+Near $\lambda_c$ the fidelity drops, but, differently from the second order transition case, we observe a large recovery after $\lambda_c$.

+In Fig.~\ref{fig:non-integrable-0.8} (b), where we plot the final infidelity $1-F(\lambda)$ at $\lambda = 1$ for different annealing times.
+We observe that after the critical point, the infidelity decreases polynomially with the annealing time and becomes independent on the system size.
+Remarkably, a small interaction range $l=2$ is sufficient to construct an excellent PH in the adiabatic limit.

-{\em Conclusions and outlook.---} Quantum annealing represents one of the major examples of the computational potential of quantum many-body systems.
-In this work, we introduced an annealing technique for finding the $l$-local Hamiltonian whose ground state is a given many-body state.
-We exemplified our method by reconstructing parent Hamiltonians for a non-interacting system; however, the IQA allows for the efficient reconstruction of PHs for a generic path of many-body states with finite correlation length.
-Moreover, our technique only relies on the knowledge of local expectation values.
-This last feature could be a precious ingredient for the application of IQA to the quantum marginal problem \cite{PhysRevLett.89.277906,q_marginal_p_1,q_marginal_p_2,marginal_0,marginal_1,marginal_2}.
+{\em Discussion and conclusions ---} Quantum annealing represents one of the major examples of the computational potential of quantum many-body systems.
+In this work, exploiting a combination of adiabatic approximation and TDVP, we introduced an annealing technique for approximating the $l$-local parent Hamiltonian of a target many-body state.
+We exemplified our method by reconstructing PHs for the Kitaev fermionic chain and a quantum Ising chain in longitudinal and transverse fields.
+The IQA allows for efficient reconstruction of PHs for paths of many-body states with finite correlation lengths, independently of the integrability of the model or the emergence of a first-order phase transition.
+The next step is to use IQA to design Hamiltonians that would allow for the experimental preparation of quantum states relevant in many-body physics and quantum information, directly from their wavefunctions.
+Remarkable examples include quantum spin liquid variational wavefunctions~\cite{Zhou_2017}.
+Finally, IQA only relies on the knowledge of local expectation values.
+This can be relevant for applications to the quantum marginal problem~\cite{Xin2019,PhysRevLett.89.277906,q_marginal_p_1,q_marginal_p_2,marginal_0,marginal_1,marginal_2}.

-As a future perspective, a similar approach could allow for learning the Liouvillian dynamics of an arbitrary quantum system~\cite{Chuang_1997} from its stationary state.
-In conclusion, IQA raises a relevant challenge: the possibility to implement Eq.~\eqref{eq:not_projected} on a quantum computer.
-Such an approach does not involve the TDVP, providing a PH also when $\ket{\psi(\lambda)}$ crosses a phase transition.
-It could be implemented, for example, by mapping the Hamiltonian $\mathcal{H}(t)$ to the state $\sigma(t)\equiv(\mathcal{H}(t)+E_0\id)/\tr(\mathcal{H}(t)+E_0\id)$ and implementing the unitary evolution $U_\pi(t)$ through the density matrix exponentiation algorithm~\cite{lloyd2014quantum, PhysRevX.12.011005}.

 \onecolumngrid

 {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]} [1]{#1}